kevinismugin/jdbc-Database-Queries/README.md

 String password = "HaveFun:)"; change HaveFun:) to your password for the postgresql application #line 13

+COMPILATION AND RUNNING: Open the project in IntelliJ, configure the JDK based on what IntelliJ recommends, open the Main.java file within the "java" directory.
+Right click and click Run for IntelliJ to compile and run the program.

 The program will use this information to connect to the database using jdbc, here's a schema of the database, fields represent the columns of the data rows.

 Database Schema: